This post may contain paid links to my personal recommendations that help to support the site!

 If you’re looking to download Tableau on Mac, here’s a table with links:

 However, do take note that both the Tableau Desktop and Tableau Prep are paid software that requires either a license key or a free trial!

-Curious to know the pricing of Tableau and if it’s worth the cost?
+I’d say that the pricing of Tableau is worth the cost.

 9. Why Can’t I Download Tableau on My Mac?

 Downloading Tableau on the Mac may lead to some frustrating issues.